RMITLibrary/easy_cite/markdown/rmitharvard.md

 - If available, include the Digital Object Identifier (DOI) in lower case after the pagination.
 If no DOI available, add the database name (if sourced from library database) or URL (if sourced from website).

-- For database names, leave out the accessed date and add the database name at the end, followed by the word **database**.

-- For URLs, add the accessed date (e.g. accessed 26 November 2021), followed by a full stop, a space then the URL.
+- **Sourced from a website:** add the name of the website followed by the word **website**.
+Then put the accessed date (e.g. accessed 26 November 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

+- **Sourced from a library database:** add the accessed date (e.g. accessed 26 November 2021), then a comma, a space and the database name followed by the word **database**.

 ##### Examples

 > Barkela B (2021) 'Leadership communication and knowledge integration across the artistic, technical and administration area in theaters', *Journal of Arts Management, Law, and Society*, 51(6):393-409, doi:10.1080/10632921.2021.1974628.

  > Llaha F, Gil-Lespinard M, Unal P, de Villasante I, Castañeda J and Zamora-Ros R (2021) 'Consumption of sweet beverages and cancer risk.
-A systematic review and meta-analysis of observational studies', *Nutrients*, 13(2):516, accessed 26 November 2021. https<nolink>://www.mdpi.com/2072-6643/13/2/516/htm
+A systematic review and meta-analysis of observational studies', *Nutrients*, 13(2):516, MDPI Open Access Journals website, accessed 26 November 2021. https<nolink>://www.mdpi.com/2072-6643/13/2/516/htm

-> Wilson C, Marks Woolfson L and Durkin K (2020) 'School environment and mastery experience as predictors of teachers' self-efficacy beliefs towards inclusive teaching', *International Journal of Inclusive Education*, 24(2):218-234, Taylor & Francis Online database.
+> Wilson C, Marks Woolfson L and Durkin K (2020) 'School environment and mastery experience as predictors of teachers' self-efficacy beliefs towards inclusive teaching', *International Journal of Inclusive Education*, 24(2):218-234, accessed 26 November 2021, Taylor & Francis Online database.

 ###### end-subtype-content